 Key-Press Widget Placement#

-Demonstrates the on_key callback API: press a key while the plot is focused to add an overlay widget centred on the current cursor position, or press Backspace / Delete to remove the last widget you clicked.
+Demonstrates the key_down event handler API: press a key while the plot is focused to add an overlay widget centred on the current cursor position, or press Backspace / Delete to remove the last widget you clicked.

 Key bindings